 - 1. Receipt of at least two satisfactory references (if these have not already been received); - 2.
-Verification of identity and qualifications including, where appropriate, evidence of the right to work in the UK, including EU nationals (if not already received); - 3.
+Verification of identity and qualifications including, where appropriate, evidence of the right to work in the UK (if not already received); - 3.
 A satisfactory enhanced DBS check and, if appropriate, a check of the Children's Barred List maintained by the DBS; - 4.
 For a candidate to be employed as a teacher, a check that the candidate is not subject to a prohibition order issued by the Secretary of State or any sanction or restriction imposed (that remains current) by the historic General Teaching Council for England before its abolition in March 2012.
-Teaching work is defined in The Teachers' Disciplinary (England) Regulations 2012 to encompass:
+Teaching work is defined in The Teachers' Disciplinary (England) Regulations 2012 to encompass: - a.

-- a.
 Planning and preparing lessons and courses for pupils; - b.
 Delivering and preparing lessons to pupils; - c.
 Assessing the development, progress and attainment of pupils; and - d.
 Reporting on the development, progress and attainment of pupils; - 5.
-Verification of professional qualifications, including Qualified Teacher Status, where appropriate; - Verification of successful completion of statutory induction period (for teaching posts applies to those who obtained QTS after 7 May 1999); - 7.
+Verification of professional qualifications, including Qualified Teacher Status, where appropriate; - 6.
+Verification of successful completion of statutory induction period (for teaching posts applies to those who obtained QTS after 7 May 1999); - 7.
 Where the successful candidate has worked or been resident overseas: Such further checks and confirmations as the School may consider appropriate so that any relevant events that occurred outside the UK can be considered.
-This shall include the candidate providing the School with proof of his/her past conduct as a teacher in the form of a letter of professional standing from the professional regulating authority in the country in which s/he has worked; - 8.
-Evidence of satisfactory mental and physical fitness to carry out their work responsibilities; - 9.
+This shall include the candidate providing the School with proof of his/her past conduct as a teacher in the form of a letter of professional standing from the professional regulating authority in the country in which s/he has worked;

+- 8. Evidence of satisfactory medical fitness; - 9.
 Receipt of a signed Self-Declaration form showing that the candidate is not disqualified from providing childcare as set out in the statutory guidance "Disqualification under the Childcare Act 2006; - 10.
 For a candidate to be employed into a senior management position, receipt of a signed "senior charity manager positions: automatic disqualification declaration" confirming that the candidate is not disqualified from acting in a senior management position for a charity in accordance with the automatic disqualification rules for charities; and - 11.
 Where the successful candidate will be taking part in the management of the School, a check will be carried out under section 128 of the Independent Educational Provision in England (Prohibition on Participation in Management) Regulations 2014.
 This applies to all Governors, Senior Management Team and teaching heads of department.

 It is the School's practice that a successful candidate must complete a pre-employment self-declaration form that includes a health questionnaire.
 The information contained in the questionnaire will then be held by the School in strictest confidence and processed in accordance with the School's Data Protection Policy.
-This information will be reviewed against the Job Description for the particular role, together with details of any other physical or mental requirements of the role i.e. proposed workload, extra-curricular activities, and/or layout of the School.
-The School is an equal opportunities employer and any reasonable adjustments made; adjustments to facilitate an applicant's ability to discharge their role will always be discussed and considered based on medical and other relevant information in compliance with the Equality Act 2010.
+This information will be reviewed against the Job Description and the Person Specification for the particular role, together with details of any other physical or mental requirements of the role i.e. proposed workload, extra-curricular activities, and/or layout of the School.
+The School is aware of its duties under the Equality Act 2010.
 No job offer will be withdrawn without first consulting with the applicant, considering medical evidence and considering reasonable adjustments.